privacytools/theprivacyguide.org/tutorials/understanding-cryptography.md

 - **Plaintext** = data before encryption
 - **Ciphertext** = data after encryption
 - **Encryption key** = data used to convert that specific plaintext to that specific ciphertext.
 Think of this as the password.
 - **Decryption key** = data used to convert that specific ciphertext back into the original plaintext.
-The decryption key may be the same as the encryption key (symmetric-key encryption) or different (assymetric-key encryption).
+The decryption key may be the same as the encryption key (symmetric-key encryption) or different (asymmetric-key encryption).

 ### Symmetric-key encryption

 The same key is used for encryption and decryption -- as you'd expect encryption to work.

-### Assymetric-key (Public-key) encryption
+### Asymmetric-key (Public-key) encryption

 Now, this is where it gets interesting.
 Public key cryptography utilizes **two** keys.
 One for encryption and one for decryption.